Mboss90/Dinnerator/README.md

 # Dinnerator
-MVP Project based on generating ideas of what to cook for dinner
+MVP Project based on generating ideas of what to cook for dinner using React, Node, and MongoDB

 # Table of Contents
+1. Summary
-1. Usage
+2. Usage
-2. Requirements
+3. Requirements
-3. Development
+4. Development

+# Summary
+Generates random dishes on refresh.
+Able to sort by dietary restrictions or common food allergies.
+Enter dishes with their related allegries or dietary restrictions to have them stored on MongoDB.

 # Usage
 npm run react-dev